giordano-lucas/exchange-price-propagation/index.md

 ## Impact of liquidity

 In the previous section we found out that distance is not the only factor dring lag durations.
 IN this section we investigate a new factor candidate, namely: `liquidity`.
 It seems likely that the price propagation is slower when the period between transactions is big.
 Imagine comparing The NYSE with a much smaller exchange where shell shares are only exchanged once an hour.
-To illustrate this factor, we first compute the daily median of `perdiod` between trades for each exchange.The obtained time series evolve as follows:
+To illustrate this factor, we first compute the daily median of `period` between trades for each exchange.The obtained time series evolve as follows:

 {% include_relative figures/plotly/daily_mean_prices_trade.html %}

 The daily median of the period between trades decays over time, meaning that the stock (Shell) is more and more traded.
 However, it appears that between 2006 and 2008 this metric multiple ties higher for the British market than for the two others.